USCGC Fir (WLM-212): History

 Fir was launched in the United States Lighthouse Service, but completed under the U.S. Coast Guard, making her the last United States Lighthouse Service tender constructed.
 Sea trials were held on San Francisco Bay on 17 August 1939.
 The Trial Board consisted of R. R. Tinkham, Chief Lighthouse Engineer, Portland, Oregon; W. C. Dibrell, Superintendent of Lighthouses, Ketchikan, Alaska with F. C. Hingsburg, Superintendent of Lighthouses, Portland, Oregon, acting as his alternate; and F. H. Conant, Assistant Lighthouse Engineer, San Francisco, California.
 On 18 August 1939, Fir departed for Portland, Oregon.
 On 30 December 1939, she received orders to proceed to Lake Union, Seattle, Washington.
 She was commissioned as the U.S. Coast Guard Cutter Fir (WAGL-212) on 1 October 1940.
 On 4 November 1949 Fir rescued 19 persons from MV Andalucia off Neah Bay, Washington.
 In 1954 Fir assisted the distressed SS Beloit Victory near Destruction Island, Washington.

 In early June 1958 USS Tinian was taken in tow at Tacoma, Washington, by the U.S. Navy Military Sea Transportation Service's tugboat USNS Yuma, destined for San Diego.
 California.
 While very near the Swiftsure Bank lightship at the entrance of the Strait of Juan de Fuca, Yuma developed engine troubles.
 Yuma's distress call brought Fir to her rescue.
 The crew of the Swiftsure lightship went to general quarters, ready to assist.
 Fir then escorted Yuma and Tinian to safety.
 On 9 June 1958, Yuma and Tinian arrived at San Diego, California.

 On 10 August 1958 Bill Muncey crashed his boat Miss Thriftway at the Seattle Seafair unlimited hydroplane races on Lake Washington.
 Muncey lost rudder control and collided with a USCG 40 foot patrol boat CG-40575.
 Both boats sunk within minutes, however all personnel involved were rescued and survived with relatively minor injuries.
 Assisting in the immediate rescue were: CG-40378, USCG Auxiliary Plumb Crazy and a Coast Guard Sikorsky HO4S-2G (or -3G) HH-19G helicopter.
 On 11 August 1958 Fir recovered both boats.
 CG-40575 was a total loss.

 In 1959 Fir was engaged in a major search operation for a downed U.S. Navy plane in her operations area.
-Brief video footage of Fir can seen in a 1961 season episode of Sea Hunt titled "Skipper".
+Brief video footage of Fir can be seen in a 1961 season episode of Sea Hunt titled "Skipper".
 The tender is raising what appears to be a damaged Coast Guard patrol boat.
 In 1962 Fir salvaged a submerged U.S. Coast Guard HO4S helicopter which had crashed in her operations area.
 In 1968 Fir assisted in firefighting operations at Todd Shipyards in Seattle, Washington.

 On 5 July 1990 Fir extinguished a rapidly burning fire in a personal craft at Shilshole Bay, Washington.
 An entrapped mariner was rescued and his boat was saved.